macromuseum/macromuseum.github.io/_posts/2017-09-18-data-science-for-ecologists.md

 - **Learn Shiny.** Everyone seemed to have a Shiny app for their clients, or some kind of dashboard.
 Learn how to do this!

-- ** Make R packages.** You don't need to release them on CRAN, just make them to keep your analyses for each paper in a tidy format.
+- **Make R packages.** You don't need to release them on CRAN, just make them to keep your analyses for each paper in a tidy format.
 Employers love to see that you can make R packages.

-- **Learn about reproducbility.** This is as big a bizzwrod in data science as it is in science these days.
+- **Learn about reproducibility.** This is as big a bizzwrod in data science as it is in science these days.
 Get down with the cool kids and get reproducbile.
 Check out papers here: [https://peerj.com/collections/50-practicaldatascistats/](https://peerj.com/collections/50-practicaldatascistats/)

 - **Tailor your CV to make sure you emphasise the skills employers need.**  And make sure to address common areas of perception bias here.
 Also emphasise the skills you have that make you better than the usual data science direct entrant - you've had extensive experience with messy data, complex stats